EfthymiaKakoulidou/starathon/TESTING.md

 ![css](docs/testing/css.png)

 #### HTML
-All pages passed the html validator returning no issues
+All pages passed the html validator returning no issues.
 ![html](docs/testing/html.png)

 ### WAVE
 Each page was run through the Web Accessibility Evaluation Tool (WAVE).<br>
-Different shades of yellow where used until the colour contrast passed the validator, a grey box background was added so it could be better visible<br>
+Different shades of yellow where used until the colour contrast passed the validator, a grey box background was added so it could be better visible.<br>
 ![wave](docs/testing/wave.png)

 ### JavaScript Validator - Jshint